Start a conversation with your kids about cash (and know what to cover too)

 Kim, mum to five-year-old Jaxon, encourages her son to think about whether he really wants something before buying it, and only gives him pocket money when he keeps his room tidy.

 “I’m no expert, but I try to teach him that he can only buy things that he has the money for,” she says.

-When your child is seven to 10 years old: teach the difference between ‘need’ and ‘want’
+Is your child aged seven to 10?
+Explore the difference between ‘need’ and ‘want’

 I know that money goes into my bank account, and that it’s being saved for my future

-According to financial education charity RedSTART, at this age you can start teaching kids about three key money concepts: earning, saving and growing.
+According to financial education charity RedSTART, this is an age where you can start teaching kids about three key money concepts: earning, saving and growing.

-Sue Halewood, CEO at RedSTART, recommends giving your child a structured or regular way to earn money – such as through chores – and teaching them the difference between ‘need’ and ‘want’ in relation to spending money.
+Sue Halewood, CEO at RedSTART, recommends giving your child a structured or regular way to earn money – such as through chores – and explaining the difference between ‘need’ and ‘want’ when it comes to spending.

 No matter how trivial it seems, get your child used to making small choices with their own money, from food items to small toys, so they can understand that these decisions will impact how much money they have left over for other things that they might want in the future.